FOR THE WEEK OF OCTOBER 4, 2020

 - Motorists should expect lane closures on I-75 during nighttime/overnight hours from 8:45 p.m. to 6 a.m. (northbound) or 8 p.m. to 5 a.m. (southbound) through the duration of the construction.

 - Motorists should expect lane closures on SR 70 during nighttime/overnight hours from 8 p.m. to 5 a.m. through the duration of the construction.

 - Motorists should expect lane shifts on I-75 and SR 70 through the duration of the construction.

 - Drivers should exercise caution and be aware of construction vehicles entering and exiting the interstate through the duration of the construction.

 Variable message signs will be in place to alert drivers that work is underway.
-Estimated completion is late 2021.
+Estimated completion is mid 2021.
 The contractor is Sacyr Construction USA, LLC.

 US 41 Roundabouts at 10th Street and 14th Street, Sarasota: Construction project: Crews continue work within the right-of-way, medians and driveways.

 - Daytime lane closures are expected throughout the project limits.

 - Crews are expected pour asphalt pavement and finish tie-ins on the east side of 14th Street.

 - Grading and curb installation in the median area and on the east side of US 41 between 10th Street to 14th Street.
 Please be cautious of construction vehicles, concrete trucks, pickup trucks, and crews working close to travel lanes and entering and leaving the travel lanes.